Node-DC/Node-DC-EIS/README.md

   - We are looking for community suggestions for other relevant use cases

+Feedback can be sent either by creating issues or sending e-mail listed at https://github.com/Node-DC

 # Node-DC-EIS (Node.js - Data Center - Employee Information Services)